mattvenn/wokwi-verilog-gds-test/README.md

 ## The Logic

 There are nice tools that support finding minimized boolean functions to generate the output signals from the input signals, e.g. http://tma.main.jp/logic/index_en.html.
 However, you can also do this manually!
+Note: Multiple minimal function forms are possible!
+I've picked those which I like best.

 The function for output L can be written in the follwoing minimal form, where ...

 * ~ means negation (NOT gate)
 * f•g means "f logical-AND g" (AND gate)
 * h+k means "h logical-OR k" (OR gate)
+* just as in multiplication and addition, • has a stronger operator binding/ operator priority than +

 L = ~F + C + G

-*(In text: everything is okay on the left in scenarios where 🚣 is on the left OR 🥬 OR 🐐 is on the right.
-Note that these are not exclusive ORs!)*
+*(In text: everything is under control on the left bank in scenarios where (🚣 is on the left) OR (🥬 is on the right) OR (🐐 is on the right).
+Note that the operators are _not_ exclusive ORs!)*

 The function for output R can be written in the follwoing minimal form, where ...

-R = ~W•~C + ~G + F
+R = ~F•~G + F•G + ~W•~C + F•W

+*(In text: everything is under control on the right bank in scenarios where (the 🐐 is accompanied by the 🧑‍🌾 independent from the side of the river) OR (🧑‍🌾 accompanies the 🥬 on the left bank) OR (🐺 is accompanied by the 🧑‍🌾 on the right side).
+Note that the operators are _not_ exclusive ORs again!)*

-Everything is under control (output E), when the situation is under control on the left **and** on the right river side:
+Everything is under control (output E), when the situation is under control on the left **and** on the right river side.
+The function can be written in the following form:

 E = L•R